Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Most people infected with the hepatitis C virus (HCV) carry the virus for the rest of their lives.
-But treatment helps some people get over HCV infection.
+Most people with untreated hepatitis C virus (HCV) carry the virus for the rest of their lives.
+But treatment helps most people get over HCV infection.
 Ask your healthcare provider about your options and how likely it is that treatment will work for you.

 Do you plan to have a baby soon?
 HCV sometimes passes from mother to baby during birth.
 You may want to try to prevent this by getting treatment.
-But medications used to treat HCV infection can cause problems during pregnancy.
+But medicines used to treat HCV infection can cause problems during pregnancy.
 If you and your partner are planning to have a baby soon, this will likely affect your hepatitis C treatment plans.
-Talk to your healthcare provider.
+Talk with your healthcare provider.

 Which medicine is best?
 Your healthcare provider will incorporate different aspects of your health history and other medicines that you are taking to determine which treatment is best.
 It will also help determine how long you will take it.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR